-Achieving our objectives requires close collaboration with many stakeholders across the state.
+Achieving our objectives requires close collaboration with many stakeholders across the state and nation.
 These are some of the organizations that collaborate with us and help us deliver on our mission.

 The Iowa Economic Development Authority (IEDA) as well as the Iowa Innovation Council, are proud to partner with the Iowa Innovation Corporation to help create and support the programs and services that encourage the growth of Iowa’s innovation economy, especially in the biosciences – one of Iowa’s key industries.

 The Cultivation Corridor is focused on building opportunities for agricultural bioscience research, innovation and entrepreneurship in Iowa.
 Together, we are working to enhance agricultural sustainability and accelerate business development by attracting new companies, talent and capital to Iowa.

 Iowa Biotechnology Association (IowaBio) provides benefits, opportunities, and advocacy to promote the interest and growth of the life science industries in Iowa.
 We are a non-profit, member-based organization with a diverse membership including industry companies from all segments of biotechnology, universities and colleges, state and federal associations, as well as numerous service and support companies.
 Our Association seeks to promote the success and growth of biotech-based business in Iowa, ultimately securing our strong biotech economy and increasing our influence nationally and around the globe.